 The Michigan Public Service Commission (MPSC) has Electric Interconnection and Net Metering Standards which address the interconnection process for utilities whose rates are regulated by the MPSC and cooperative utilities.
-MPSC Staff are currently conducting a stakeholder process to update the rules.
+MPSC Staff conducted a stakeholder process (as described below) resulting in updated rules.
 More information on the process to interconnect a customer generation project with a utility’s distribution system are available on the Commission’s interconnection webpage.

 If you are considering installing an electric generation project, check with your utility’s interconnection staff to learn about the process for interconnecting with the utility’s distribution system.

 - SEIA Residential Consumer Guide to Solar Power

 - MPSC Electric Interconnection & Net Metering Standards

 - Many financial incentives exist to help encourage the use of renewable energy systems.
 Please review the information presented below with your financial professional to know which options, if any, will work best for your particular situation.